NiteshGautam20/Mine-Of-Books/README.md

 ### Database Creation:

-Go to the Folder named <a href="https://github.com/shashirajraja/onlinebookstore/blob/gh-pages/Dummy_Database.md">Dummy_Database.md</a> and copy and paste the mysql command for making the database tables and fill some dummy database.
+Go to the Folder named  :dummy database.

 Note:- This is a basic Project so we have not think about the security and we have only implemented this project using the generic servlet